synapsecns/sanguine/contrib/terraform-provider-kubeproxy/readme.md

 The Terraform Kubernetes IAP Proxy Provider allows you to use an IAP proxy when interacting with GCP Kubernetes clusters in Terraform, allowing for more fine-grained authentication and authorization of access to your resources.
 It is easy to use and seamlessly integrates with the Kubernetes provider, making it a great choice for securing your GCP Kubernetes clusters in Terraform.

 It's good to note that this is a conceptual explanation and the implementation may differ and depend on the specific details of the kubernetes provider and how it interacts with the gcp iap.

+## Incompatibilities

+This provider does not support kubernetes_manifest resources.
+The kubectl provider should be used for this